-Application is open for International Scholarships for Undergraduate Students to study at The University of Kent, UK for the 2020/2021 academic session.
-Application Deadline: 31st May 2020 Offered annually?
-Yes Eligible Countries:…
+Application is open for International Scholarships for Taught Masters Students to study at The University of Kent, UK.
+Application Deadline: 27th May 2022 Offered annually?
+Yes Eligible Countries: International To be taken at (country):…

 University of Kent